xdliutech/smalls-senior-eng-manager-assessment/instructions.md

 # Your Task

-Provide a **1–3 page high-level technical and strategic assessment**, focusing on how you would guide engineering direction and collaborate with cross-functional teams.
+Provide a ** high-level technical and strategic assessment**, focusing on how you would guide engineering direction and collaborate with cross-functional teams.

 You do *not* need to design a full architecture.
 We are evaluating **reasoning, clarity, and leadership**.